marco-gallegos/insomnie/readme.md

 # Insomnie

-Insomnie is a lightweight CLI and TUI HTTP client for developers.
+Insomnie is a lightweight CLI and TUI HTTP (mainly REST/json) client for developers.
 Inspired by big projects like Postman, Insomnia, Bruno, Cartero, curl and httpie, but with a minimalist text-based interface.
 Test and debug APIs quickly with an intuitive and customizable tool.

 Insomnie is the french translation of insomnio (from the spanish) and is a kind of joke about the rest translation to the spanish (descansar).